hayer969/dotfiles/dotfiles/My wants.md

 - [x] Tekken 7 should work with proton/wine.
        Answer:
       Maybe doesn't work with XEON proccessors.
-- [ ] PUBG, Rainbow Six Siege should work with proton/wine.
 - [x] Witcher 3, Assasins Creed, Wolfenstein should work with proton/wine.
 - [ ] Blizzard Games should work with proton/wine.